Legoless/Dominus/README.md

 # Installation

 To add Dominus to a project just add a Git submodule.
+Make sure you update it before launching.

 # Configuration file